 Saturday was mostly collected from previous year stages on the West side of Jyväskylä.
-The only change was Mökkiperä being reversed for the first time.
+The only place for new pace notes was Mökkiperä being reversed, for the first time.

 Meanwhile, Sunday pulled some aces from its sleeve with a blast through Myhinpää including a small road loop last driven in 1992.
 Ruuhimäki hadn’t been run in the actual rally in five years, but now it served as the power stage, 15 years after the first TV stage experiment.